 Delhi elections: BJP candidate Kapil Mishra gets showcause notice for ‘India vs Pak’ remark

-In another tweet, he alleged that the Aam Aadmi Party and Congress have created ‘mini-Pakistans like Shaheen Bagh’.
+The BJP candidate refused to back down, and said speaking truth was not a crime.

 The returning officer of the Election Commission on Friday issued a showcause notice to Bharatiya Janata Party leader Kapil Mishra for his tweets related to the Delhi elections the previous day, reported ANI.
-Mishra is a BJP candidate from Model Town in North Delhi.
-He is up against Aam Admi Party MLA Akhileshpati Tripathi.
+Mishra is the BJP candidate from Model Town in North Delhi, and is up against Aam Aadmi Party MLA Akhilesh Pati Tripathi.

+“I received a notice from Election Commission last night, I will give my reply today,” the BJP leader told ANI.
+“I don’t think I said anything wrong.
+Speaking truth is not a crime in this country.
+I spoke the truth.
+I stand by my statement.”

-Mishra on Thursday claimed that there will be a match between India and Pakistan on the streets of Delhi on February 8.
-He was referring to the Delhi Assembly elections, which will be held on February 8, the results of which will be out on February 11.
-In another tweet, with which he shared a link to an article in which Delhi Deputy Chief Minister Manish Sisodia said he stood with protestors at Shaheen Bagh, Mishra claimed: “Aam Aadmi Party and Congress have created mini-Pakistans like Shaheen Bagh.
+Mishra had claimed on Thursday that there would be a match between India and Pakistan on the streets of Delhi on February 8.
+He was referring to the Delhi Assembly elections, the results of which will be out on February 11.
+In another tweet, with which he shared an article where Delhi Deputy Chief Minister Manish Sisodia expressed solidarity with the anti-Citizenship Amendment Act protestors at Shaheen Bagh, Mishra claimed: “Aam Aadmi Party and Congress have created mini-Pakistans like Shaheen Bagh.
 In response, Hindustan will face them on February 8.
 Whenever the anti-nationals create a Pakistan in India, the nationalists’ Hindustan will face them.”

+The BJP leader lashed out at Sisodia again on Friday for supporting the protestors.
+“Roads are encroached upon in Shaheen Bagh, people aren’t being allowed to go to schools, offices, hospitals, inciting slogans are being raised,” Mishra told ANI.
+“The shamelessness with which Manish Sisodia said he stands with Shaheen Bagh means that this is a political movement.”

 The showcause notice was issued after the Election Commission of India sought a report from the Delhi chief electoral officer on Mishra’s tweets.
 In the notice, the returning officer said Mishra’s act violated the provisions of the Model Code of Conduct and asked him to explain why action should not be initiated against him.
 “Clause 1(1) of the Model Code of Conduct stipulates that no party or candidate shall include in any activity which may aggravate existing differences or create mutual hatred or cause tension between different castes and communities, religion or linguistic,” read the notice, according to Hindustan Times.